knightzac19/PHP-ArkData/README.md

 ## Enabling SSH (Beta)

-**Note: I take no responsibility if you somehow end up deleting your entire ark folder with this or something worse.
-Please TRIPLE check your cache directory before you run the script.
-It is set to delete everything in that folder on startup.
-YOU HAVE BEEN WARNED**
+**Note: I take no responsibility if you somehow end up corrupting your saves or your web server dies from the stress of too many player files!**

 If you want to enable SSH you must have php_ssh2 installed and you have to have PHP 5.5+ or at least have ZipArchive support in your PHP installation.
 On the server that hosts ARK, you must have the zip application installed.
 Please run **which zip** and make sure it returns something.